matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 ```

 So I do think that this moving forward, this linearity, of design is a
 real thing.
-There is is tremendous pushback, or there was a
+There is this tremendous pushback, or there was a
 tremendous pushback, against waterfall development.
 This idea that
-you analyze your Design, you spec, you code the thing, and then you
+you analyze your design, you spec, you code the thing, and then you
 deliver.
 And isn't that horrible?
 Isn't that awful?

-And it was awful because I think there were organizational structures
+And it was awful, because I think there were organizational structures
 put in place that had one person doing this part, and then dumping on
 the next person who did this part, and then dumped on the next person.
 So I get handed this thing that was like: do you realize all these